Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 Instead of “content strategy,” go for “content strategy for small businesses.”

 Smaller competition.
-Real intent.
+Stronger intent.
 Faster wins.

 This is where most people lose.

-They start typing with no structure — and the post ends up messy.
+Often, they start typing with no structure — and the post ends up messy.

 I use a simple rule: